 To lend some weight to my analysis of Jemisin’s meaning here, in her world, the Amn race are analogous to Europeans, not only for their pale skin and angular features, but for their near world dominance – a hold they achieved, no less, through conquest and colonization.
 Indeed, Oree’s people, the Maro, were mostly annihilated in one fateful battle with the Amn.

 The passage describes how these Amn – white – men lust over Oree’s dark skin, while at the same time demonstrating how Maro women in general are invisible to them.
 Only when dark skin can whet their sexual appetites does it receive any acknowledgment.
 And for that fetishism, the minds, the souls, the irruption of culture beneath the skin continue to go unnoticed.
-Jemisin and other authors of color, as well as the more progressive-minded amongst authors of pallor, are the rebuttal to these tropes of fetishism and exclusion.
+Jemisin and other authors of color, as well as more progressive-minded white authors, are the rebuttal to these tropes of fetishism and exclusion.

 It is interesting to note that Oree’s invisibility was dangerous, for hidden beneath her dark skin is the very power to unmake the world.
 There may be a statement hidden here as well, because for all that black women are ignored outside of their sexual merits, black men by contrast are actively perceived as a threat in mainstream Western societies.
-In what may be a coincidence, Oree’s father was murdered for the threat he was deemed to present, while Oree herself remained beneath the radar.
+Oree’s father was murdered for the threat he was deemed to present, while Oree herself remained beneath the radar.

 Yet, of course Jemisin’s message probably is not that women of color, more than mere sexual beings, should also be recognized as a threat.
 Oree is a being as rich and multifaceted and complex as any other, one that should be recognized as an individual for all her merits and flaws – the latter never having anything to do with her skin color.
 She demonstrates artistic ability, wisdom, vulnerability, perseverance, and unfaltering love.
 And by the story’s end Jemisin shows that for all Oree’s capacity for destruction, she is more fundamentally a being of creation and preservation, through her art and by way of motherhood.